flairNLP/fabricator/tutorials/TUTORIAL-3_ADVANCED-GENERATION.md

-# Tutorial 3: Generate advanced datasets
+# Tutorial 3: Advanced Dataset Generation

-## Customize prompts
+## Customizing Prompts

 Sometimes, you want to customize your prompt to your specific needs.
 For example, you might want to add a custom formatting template (the default takes the column names of the dataset):